Date

 Topic: Grass Roots Organising

-Motivated by a desire to impact for the common good, Kristyn has worked for over 20 years in the trade union movement as an organiser, campaigner, educator and senior leader.
+Motivated by a desire to impact for the common good, Kristyn has worked for over 30 years in movement building work as an organiser, campaigner, educator and senior leader.

-In addition to paid work, Kristyn has practiced leadership within her local school community, her church, in the Sydney Alliance and is currently a board member of two not-for-profit organisations.
+In addition to paid work, Kristyn has practiced leadership within her local community, her church, in the Sydney Alliance and is currently a board member of Common Grace and Coast Community Care.

 Kristyn’s broad experience enables her to facilitate and challenge leaders to think about their work across all levels and functions within an organisation in order to achieve purpose.